hyprland-community/Hyprkeys/README.md

 Alternatively, open this directory and run `go run .` to run without compiling.

 ## TODO
-- [ ] Format keybinds better, maybe with a proper table
+- [x] Format keybinds better, maybe with a proper table
+  - [ ]  Remove the `+` in the keybinds that don't have modifiers
-- [ ] Add a way to change keybinds with Hyprkeys after reading them
+- [ ] Add a way to change keybinds with Hyprkeys after reading them (???)
+- [ ] Packaging for AUR and maybe other distros

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.